First time at the Grand Théâtre?

 To make things easy, the Grand Théâtre offers various kinds of tickets to suit your preference:

-- The standard ticket, available to buy at the box office or by mail.
+- The standard ticket, available to buy at the box office or by mail (additional fees may apply).

 At what time should I come?

 We recommend you come one hour before the show starts.
 You can enjoy the magnificent setting of the Grand Théâtre, have some refreshments or listen to the introduction of the work 45 minutes before curtain time.
-Although evening performances generally start at 8 PM and matinees at 3 PM, some show times can vary.
+Although evening performances generally start at 8 PM and matinees at 3 p.m., some show times can vary.
 It is therefore recommended that you check the timetable before you come.
-Performance times are mentioned on all tickets and on the pages of this brochure detailing our shows.
-You can always consult our website at gtg.ch.
+Performance times are mentioned on all tickets and on our website.

 Is there a break?